 1. Mario Kart DS

-The second portable outing for Nintendo’s massively popular kart racer was a home run, offering the first appearance of many features that are now standard withoutings.
-These features include retro tracks, modern imaginings of SNES and GBA favorites, single player missions, and the ability to design your own kart.
+The second portable outing for Nintendo’s massively popular kart racer was a home run, offering the first appearance of many features that are now standard with SNES and GBA favorites, single player missions, and the ability to design your own kart.
 This was also the first Mario Kart title to support online racing, integrating with the company’s now-defunct Nintendo Wi-Fi Connection.
-You’ll be surprised how masterfully this game holds up, easily holding its own against modern racers, including Nintendo’s newer Mario Kart titles.
+You’ll be surprised how masterfully this racing game holds up, easily holding its own against modern racers, including Nintendo’s newer Mario Kart titles.outings.
+These features include retro tracks, modern imaginings of

 - The best Wii games of all time